hhfchoi/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Coursera Capstone
-Coursera Capstone Project for IBM
+Coursera Capstone Project for IBM Data Science Specialization (Coursera)

 This folder contains the files for the Capstone project for the IBM Data Science course on Coursera.